MJingv/gogogo/dic.md

 ---

 - what's self love?
-- according to psychology today,self love is none brilliar term for different access love we preform to x ourself ,physically and no physically
+- according to psychology today,self-love is an *umbrella* term for different *acts* of love we preform *towords* ourselves ,physically and non-physically
-- it's mean being trusting respectful and forgiving to yourself
+- this means being trusting respectful and forgiving to yourself
-- vking in this area can not only affect the mental step but also influence your relationship
+- *lacking* in this area can not only affect the mental *state* but also influence your relationships
 - so how can your lack of self-love affect your relationship
 - let's take a look
 - you have difficulty to see what's your really think